InnovateForVegas/ov-my-muni/README.md

 # My Vegas Overview

+This Overview repository is a specification and documentation component of the My Vegas Project.
+Please do not add code or other resources to this repository.

 The goal of the My Vegas Project is to enable a Human Interface for our Smarter Smart City.

 ## Project Policies